surniaulula/wpsso/readme.txt

 WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes needed, keeping the code small, fast, light, and able to support a wide range of 3rd party integration features.

-WPSSO and its extensions are fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).
+WPSSO and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).

 **WPSSO provides an easy and flexible social framework for developers:**